borg286/sevtech/README.md

 ## Climate:

 SevTech does indeed use a heat/humidity grid system for its biome generation.
-The Z azis determines temperature, and the X axis determines humidity.
+The Z axis determines temperature, and the X axis determines humidity.
 Both follow a periodic pattern similar to a sine wave, where you move from one extreme to another, and the moderate levels are in between.

 There are four Temperature levels, (hot, warm, cool, icy) and three humidity levels (dry, average, wet).
 As your coordinate values increase (Inc. X is east, Inc Z is south), you get the transitions listed below.